box-project/box/doc/configuration.md

 The metadata (`any` default none) setting can be any value.
 This value will be stored as metadata that can be retrieved from the built PHAR ([`Phar::getMetadata()][phar.getmetadata]).

-If you specify a closure as string setting, if will be evaluate without any arguments.
+If you specify a callable (as a string), if will be evaluate without any arguments.

 For example, if you take the following code: